 Step 8: Obtain Fellowship via Speciality Medical Training Program

-Once you successfully complete your training as an RMO and an intern, you will be eligible to apply for a medical speciality training program through accredited medical colleges in Australia.
-This will require you to go through several types of assessments, including clinical, written, and practical examinations.
-These assessments may differ, depending on the medical college.
+Once you complete your training as an RMO and an intern, you will be eligible to apply for a medical speciality training program through accredited medical colleges in Australia.
+This will require you to undergo several assessments, including clinical, written, and practical examinations.
+These assessments may differ depending on the medical college.